nlp-uoregon/trankit/docs/source/overview.md

 # perform all tasks on the input
 all = p(doc_text)
 ```
 Here, `doc_text` is assumed to be a document.
-It is first split into multiple sentences, each sentence is in turn split into multiple tokens.
+Then, the sentence segmentation and tokenization are then jointly done.
 For each sentence, *Trankit* performs part-of-speech tagging, morphological feature tagging, dependency parsing, and also named entity recognition (NER) if the pretrained NER model for that language is available.
 The result of the entire process is stored in the variable `all`, which is a hierarchical native Python dictionary that we can retrieve different types of information at both the document and sentence level.
-The output would look like this:
+The output would look like this (we use [...] to improve the visualization):
 ```python
 {
   'text': 'Hello!
 This is Trankit.',  # input string